quaderno/quaderno-woocommerce/readme.txt

 4. Example of an invoice

 == Changelog ==

+= 2.5.6 – May 12, 2025 =
+* Fix: taxes will be added to invoices only if WooCommerce option has been activated

 = 2.5.5 – April 29, 2025 =
 * Fix: reverse-charge checking in subscriptions